nehaljwani/team.exiv2.org/book/IMaEA.md

 **Exiv2 Architecture** is about the Exiv2 library and command-line application which implements cross-platform code in C++ to read, modify, insert and delete items of metadata.
 I've been working on this code since 2008 and, as I approach my 70th birthday, would like to document my knowledge in the hope that the code will be maintained and developed by others in future.

-At the moment, the book is _**work in progress**_ and expected to be finished by the end of 2020.
-Exiv2 v0.27.3 shipped on schedule on 2020-06-30 and I feel the text and the code discussed in this book are good enough to be released in its current state.
+At the moment, the book is _**work in progress**_ and expected to be finished in 2021.
+Exiv2 v0.27.3 shipped on schedule on 2020-06-30 and the first edition of the book was published on exiv2.org.
+By the time Exiv2 v0.27.4 ships on 2021-05-22, I expect the book to be complete.

+There is no plan to have the book printed or commercially published.

 [TOC](#TOC)